2021 Clos Mogador Com Tu

 2 020 is a year of contrasts.
 A year with a very abundant rainfall at the beginning of the cycle, a gift for our country.
 It was also a year of learning with the appearance of fewer common diseases in our countries.
 We lost some blossom, but we worked hard until well into June.
 At the end of that month, there was a radical change in the weather, a dry and hot summer, but unlike other years, the plants did not suffer any stress and we were able to arrive at harvest time with grapes that easily reached good maturity.
 With all this we have achieved a pleasant, balanced wine.
 I hope you enjoy it.

-In addition to the Clos Mogador, Rene Barbier Jr.'s wife, the famous winemaker Sara Pérez, makes wines in the Montsant (the region around the Priorat) from the La Universal winery.
-The Venus and Dido are now also among Spain's best wines.
-Even more iconic are the wines they make under their own label, namely Sara Perez y Rene Barbier .
+Besides Clos Mogador, Rene Barbier Jr.'s wife, the renowned winemaker Sara Pérez, produces wines in Montsant (the region surrounding the Priorat) at the La Universal winery.
+Their Venus and Dido are now also among Spain's finest wines.
+Even more iconic are the wines they produce under their own label, Sara Pérez y Rene Barbier .

 Specifications